Skip navigation

 • Are to be applied as a comprehensive unit that physiotherapists must comply with to direct their practice at all times.

-How the Core Standards of Practice are organized
+How the Standards of Practice are organized

-The Core Standards of Practice are organized alphabetically for ease of access.
+The Standards of Practice are organized alphabetically for ease of access.
+Each standard includes the following:

 • A standard statement that outlines the expected performance of the regulated member.

-• An Expected outcome that describes what clients can expect from services when the Standard is met by the physiotherapist.
+• An expected outcome that describes what clients can expect from services when the Standard is met by the physiotherapist.

 • Performance expectations that outline the actions that must be demonstrated by the physiotherapist to indicate how the Standard is met in practice.
 The expectations are not all inclusive nor are they listed in order of importance.

-• Related standards that provide complementary and/or additional information related to the specific standard.
+• Related Standards that provide complementary and/or additional information related to the specific Standard.

-Page updated: 05/04/2022
+Page updated: 01/01/2025